moonbeam-foundation/moonbeam-project-directory/oracles/dia.md

 | :------------ | :------------------------------------------: | :----------: |
 | Moonbeam Alphanet | `0xd5e1e0056bed90e46e1a58f0a09449cbebd0ff4a` |    1/day    |

+### Github and Contact

 DIA provides a broad range of assets.
 You can find an overview in the DIA documentation [here](https://docs.diadata.org/documentation/oracle-documentation).
+All our code is open-source and can be found on our [Github repositoy](https://github.com/diadata-org/diadata).
 For the deployment of specific oracles (source/methodology/frequency) please [contact the DIA team](mailto:bd@diadata.org).